The holiday season is all about sharing. In the spirit of sharing, here's five things you don't know about OnSIP (for better or for worse):

-3. John, CTO, has an old school phone in his office.
+2. John, CTO, has an old school phone in his office.
 And it's in use.

+...
 So don't challenge our telephony nerdom.

-4. We have a meeting once a week.
+3. We have a meeting once a week.

 We don't believe in many meetings that prevent work from actually getting done.
 So, as a full team, we meet once a week - a conference call that Mike leads and generally keeps under an hour.
 From varying offices and homes, team members dial our conference call.
-Using my.OnSIP, we can see who's dialed in.
+Using the OnSIP app, we can see who's dialed in.
 We talk about each department's weekly accomplishments, upcoming plans, and vacation.
 Sure, each department has their own meetings throughout the week; but usually, those meetings involve decision making.
 No recapping, scribbling, and mute buttons!

-5. When testing our E-911 service, Tim once caused the police to show up at his house.
+4. When testing our E-911 service, Tim once caused the police to show up at his house.

 "I called 911 and the phone rang 4 times and then I spoke with 911 dispatch.
 They were able to verify my address and gave me a call back number that I tested and it rang through to my desk phone.
 However they were the 911 dispatch for a neighboring town and didn't handle 911 for my town...
 My dispatch had been answering another 911 call (my town is small and there is probably only one dispatch answerer).
 I ran through the script again but the cop came a few minutes later to check that everything was OK.
 My address and call back number were available to both 911 dispatch centers."